-Only the widow, widower or child of a Social Security beneficiary can collect the $255 death benefit.
+Only the widow, widower or child of a Social Security beneficiary can collect the $255 death benefit, also known as a lump-sum death payment.
 Priority goes to a surviving spouse if any of the following apply:

 - The widow or widower was living with the deceased at the time of death.

 - He or she was living separately but collecting spousal benefits on the deceased’s earnings record.